KathiriyaAkshay/git_learning/README.md

 This repo is only meant to be use by me to learn git and try different git commands

 This is second change from github itself instead of cmd.
+This is third change from github ui and my parent is the second chang.